What Is ICSI – Intra-Cytoplasmic Sperm Injection?

 The eggs and sperm are loaded into a dish in separate droplets of culture media, covered by oil.

 The microscope that is used takes up a whole table a little bit smaller than a 6 seat kitchen table, and an embryologist does the procedure with years of training.
-The microscope sits on special feet to reduce any vibrations and the table has special legs to further reduce any vibration.
+The microscope sits on special feet to reduce any vibrations, and the table has special legs to reduce any vibration further.
 All of the manipulations are done with hydraulic control.
 So a normal movement with your hands translates to a tiny, tiny movement in the dish where the eggs and sperm are.

 The embryologist first ‘catches’ a sperm and sucks it up into a tiny, tiny pipette, then very gently and carefully ‘holds’ the egg (again using suction) and injects the sperm into the egg, releases the egg from the suction and moves it to another spot in the dish (so that it doesn’t get a second injection!)

-If there are plenty of sperm, then this process doesn’t take too much time at all – usually a couple of minutes per egg but if there are not many sperm at all, the embryologist might choose to first find all of the sperm needed and place them together in a dish before loading the eggs onto the dish and injecting them.
+If there are plenty of sperm, then this process doesn’t take too much time at all.
+Usually a couple of minutes per egg, but if there is not much sperm at all, the embryologist might choose first to find all of the sperm needed and place them together in a dish before loading the eggs onto the dish and injecting them.

 I remember a case once where 3 embryologists were searching for 2 hours to find sperm… we eventually found 3 sperm and injected the 3 eggs…. it was a very long afternoon!

 It takes about 6 months to learn how to do ICSI and then a further year of supervised injections before you are allowed to do it on your own.
 In the UK, embryologists are required to get an ICSI licence from the governing body, the HFEA (Human Fertilisation and Embryology Authority).